SC orders removal of encroachment on forest land, says land grabbers can't take refuge of law | Law-Order

 “When you come here Gonsalves, you speak of rule of law, is this rule of law.
 You grab forest land and then you ask a policy to be formulated,” the bench said.

-The bench said it was not dismissing the petition and kept it pending because it wanted its order to be complied with.
+The bench said it was not dismissing the plea and kept it pending because it wanted its order to be complied with.
+The petition, filed through advocate Satya Mitra, has challenged the Haryana Shehri Vikas Pradhikaran Rehabilitation Policy to the extent it limits the cut-off for rehabilitation to 2003.

+It has also sought stay on demolition of about 10,000 houses at Khori Gaon in Haryana’s Faridabad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)